triangle-man/micron/plan.md

 there's apparently something called k-CFA for various values of k.)
 But ... maybe that's okay, for small bits of code?

-### Next steps
+### Phase I

 1. Write, in Racket, a parser for a very tiny lambda-calculus:

+ 2. Write, in Racket, a program to convert this to CPS-style

+ 3. Write (in Racket? or C?) a CESK machine for this language.

+Language:

    Application: (f x y ...)
    Single-barelled let: (let (x exp) (exp ...)) letrec (?) set!
-   Values: (), #t, #f, integers, (lambda (x y ...) (exp ...))
-           also pairs
    If: (if test exp-if-true exp-if-false)

+Primitive values:
+   '(), (cons x y)
+   #t, #f,
+   integers,
+   (lambda (x y ...) (exp ...))

+Primitive procedures:
-   Primitive functions: +, -, *, / (int), mod, =, >, <, not
+   +, -, *, / (int), mod, =, >, <, not
    cons, car, cdr,
-   null?, vnumber?, procedure?, pair?, boolean?
+   null?, number?, procedure?, pair?, boolean?

- 2. Write, in Racket, a program to convert this to CPS-style

- 3. Write (in Racket? or C?) a CESK machine for this language.

 ### Exisiting Schemes

 Chibi scheme is R7RS compliant and targets embedded devices with a byte-compiler approach.
-It would presumably be easier to port it, but I just don't understand enough of all the parts involved.
-I think writing my own will produce a worse Scheme
+It would presumably be easier to port it than to write my own, but I just don't understand enough of all the parts involved.
+Writing my own will clearly produce a worse Scheme but I might learn more.